-An hour flight from Mactan Cebu International Airport Puerto Princesa is the hub for Palawan island and the staring point of our Puerto Princesa-El Nido Adventure.
+An hour’s flight from Mactan Cebu International Airport Puerto Princesa is the hub for Palawan island and the starting point of our Puerto Princesa-El Nido Adventure.

 A 15 minute hop from the airport terminal to our Hotel, the airport side in, at first I had my doubts with the hotel, it was located a couple of meters from the main road and the side road was unpaved and dimly lit.

-My initial doubt with our quaint accommodations was soon extinguished when we entered the hotel itself, I felt vert at home despite its basic offerings.
-An open guest receiving area, multi-purpose hall and dining area. it was excellent for the budget we had.
-We unpacked our bags and headed for some late night exploring and see what the town had to offer.
+My initial doubt about our quaint accommodations was soon extinguished when we entered the hotel itself, I felt very at home despite its basic offerings.
+An open guest receiving area, multi-purpose hall, and dining area. it was excellent for the budget we had.
+We unpacked our bags and headed for some late-night exploring and see what the town had to offer.

 The Underground River

-We had to share our van with fellow tourist to Sabang to cut cost and meet our budget this options usually puts you in a tour group where you cannot control your time.
+We had to share our van with fellow tourists to Sabang to cut costs and meet our budget this option usually puts you in a tour group where you cannot control your time.
 We had the unfortunate experience of waiting for our fellow van passengers for an hour.

-The trip to Sabang continued after the delay without further incident from out fellow passengers.
-Surprisingly the road conditions to Sabang were great. the long and winding road were well marked and potholes were distances apart, a far cry from what we have in Cebu.
-Local traffic are far in between and houses are kilometers apart.
+The trip to Sabang continued after the delay without further incident from our fellow passengers.
+Surprisingly the road conditions to Sabang were great. the long and winding roads were well marked and potholes were distances apart, a far cry from what we have in Cebu.
+Local traffic is far between and houses are kilometers apart.

-The 30 minute boat ride was uneventful but the view was stunning, The beaches were picture perfect and you get a glimpse of the kilometer long zipline on the shores.
-We made our landfall on the beaches mindful to wear our lifevest at all times even on solid ground, don’t lose your vest you’ll need it in the river tour.
+The 30-minute boat ride was uneventful but the view was stunning, The beaches were picture perfect and you get a glimpse of the kilometer-long zipline on the shores.
+We made our landfall on the beaches mindful to wear our lifevest at all times even on solid ground, don’t lose your vest you’ll need it on the river tour.
 The beach we landed on was pristine and it’s well worth the mention.
-As we hiked in-land to the mouth of the river we were greeted with an afternoon monsoon rain.
+As we hiked inland to the mouth of the river we were greeted with an afternoon monsoon rain.

 The monsoon rain poured heavily and the tours were stopped for almost an hour.
-We had to take cover on a bare structure with a roof that is barely able to house all the tourist stranded by the sudden outpour.
-We were deep in the forest and the heavy rain was amplified by the surrounding trees and the distant calls of monkeys and the resounding thunder claps left me in awe and made me appreciate more on the power of nature.
+We had to take cover on a bare structure with a roof that is barely able to house all the tourists stranded by the sudden outpour.
+We were deep in the forest and the heavy rain was amplified by the surrounding trees the distant calls of monkeys and the resounding thunderclaps left me in awe and made me appreciate more the power of nature.

 As the rain subsided into a squall our local guides hastily continued our tour.
-The damp air and the thousand of sounds the congregate in the mouth of the river made me closer to nature than I ever was.
+The damp air and the thousand different sounds that congregate at the mouth of the river made me closer to nature than I ever was.

-Our tour guided provided us with a multilingual device and a headphone that you need to wear so you can listen to a pre-recording of the river tour and its historical and geographical background.
-You must also wear the life jacket provided by the boat at all times and also wear a hardhat helmet provided at the mouth of the cave.
+Our tour guide provided us with a multilingual device and a headphone that you need to wear so you can listen to a pre-recording of the river tour and its historical and geographical background.
+You must also wear the life jacket provided by the boat at all times and also wear a hard hat helmet provided at the mouth of the cave.

 you can view our video inside the cave just click the link: Undergroud river video.